 1. Is mentally or legally incapacitated or has significant emotional problems at the time of the screening visit or expected during the conduct of the study.
 2. History or presence of clinically significant medical or psychiatric condition or disease in the opinion of the Investigator or designee.
-3. History or presence of gastritis, gastrointestinal tract, gastric bypass surgery, or hepatic disorder or other clinical condition which, in the opinion of the Investigator or designee, may affect the absorption, distribution, metabolism, or elimination of study drugs.
-4. History or presence of cataracts or other clinically significant vision disturbances.
-5. History or presence of epilepsy, seizure, or convulsion, tremor or related symptoms.
-6. History of any illness that, in the opinion of the Investigator or designee, might confound the results of the study or poses an additional risk to the participant by their participation in the study.
+3. History or presence of gastritis, GI tract, gastric bypass surgery, or hepatic disorder or other clinical condition which, in the opinion of the Investigator or designee, may affect the absorption, distribution, metabolism, or elimination of study drugs.

+4. History or presence of any of the following, deemed clinically significant by the investigator: - epilepsy, seizure, or convulsion, tremor or related symptoms; - arrhythmias or other cardiovascular disorder; - GI disorder (eg peptic ulcer disease, gastroesophageal reflux disease, impaction, chronic constipation, inflammatory bowel disease, ischemic colitis, vascular intestinal atherosclerosis, previous bowel resection, bowel obstruction, bariatric surgery, cholecystitis, intestinal ulceration or inflammation); - GI bleeding or perforation; - recurrent peptic ulcer/hemorrhage (two or more distinct episodes of proven ulceration or bleeding); - known bleeding or coagulation disorders; - history of thromboembolic events; - hyperkalemia.
+5. History or presence of cataracts or other clinically significant vision disturbances.
+6. History of any illness that, in the opinion of the Investigator or designee, might confound the results of the study or poses an additional risk to the participants by their participation in the study.
 7. History or presence of alcoholism or drug abuse within the past 2 years prior to the first dosing.
 8. History or presence of hypersensitivity or idiosyncratic reaction to the study drugs or related compounds.

-9. Any positive responses on the C-SSRS that in the clinical judgment of the Investigator has a risk of suicide or has made a suicide attempt in the previous 12 months prior to the first dosing.
-10. Female participants of childbearing potential.
-11. Female participants with a positive pregnancy test at screening or check-in or who is lactating.
-12. Positive urine drug or alcohol results at screening or check-in.
-13. Positive results at screening for HIV, HBsAg, or HCV.
-14. Unable to refrain from or anticipates the use of: - Any drug, including prescription and non-prescription medications, herbal remedies, or vitamin supplements within 14 days prior to the first dosing.
+9. Part 2 only: Known or suspected to be poor CYP2C9 metabolizers based on previous history/experience with other CYP2C9 substrates.
+10. Any positive responses on the C-SSRS that in the clinical judgement of the Investigator has a risk of suicide or has made a suicide attempt in the previous 12 months prior to the first dosing.
+11. Female participants of childbearing potential.
+12. Female participants with a positive pregnancy test at screening or check-in or who is lactating.
+13. Positive urine drug or alcohol results at screening or check-in.
+14. Positive results at screening for HIV, HBsAg or HCV.
+15. Unable to refrain from or anticipates the use of: - Any drug, including prescription and non-prescription medications, herbal remedies, or vitamin supplements within 14 days prior to the first dosing.
 Thyroid hormone replacement medication may be permitted if the participant has been on the same stable dose for the immediate 3 months prior to first dosing.